iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 - Heavier items cost more to ship, which is expected.
 The 5% of items with the highest freight weigh 10.3kg on average.
 The other 95% weigh 1.7kg.
 The heaviest items are 6 times heavier and cost 4 times more to ship.

-- Weight is not the major driver of freight prices.
+- Weight is not the only driver of freight prices.
 Across distance bands, the average weight stays between 1.97kg and 2.18kg while freight climbs from R$13.16 to R$35.92.
 That is a 173% rise on parcels of roughly the same weight.

 **Distance, with weight effectively held constant:**